ruby-concurrency/concurrent-ruby/md/timer_task.md

 task itself is tightly couple with the threading.
 Second, an exception in the task can cause the entire thread to abend.
 In a long-running application where the task thread is intended to run for days/weeks/years a crashed task thread can pose a real problem.
-The `Executor` class alleviates both problems.
+The `TimerTask` class alleviates both problems.

 When an executor is launched it starts a thread for monitoring the execution interval.
 The executor thread does not perform the task, however.
 Instead, the executor